Welcome to the new Golem Cloud Docs! 👋

 Invocations

-When an invocation reaches a worker, a new span is created containing the following attributes:
+When an invocation reaches an agent, a new span is created containing the following attributes:

 • name: span's name (invoke-exported-function)